vortexing/cromwell/docs/Configuring.md

 ### Configuration examples

-You can find a description of options and example stanzas in the [Cromwell Example Configuration][cromwell-examples-conf], along with backend provider examples in the [Example Providers Folder][cromwell-examples-folder].
+You can find a description of options and example stanzas in the [Cromwell Example Configuration][cromwell-examples-conf], along with backend provider examples in the [Example Backend Configurations](https://github.com/broadinstitute/cromwell/tree/develop/cromwell.example.backends).

 ### Custom configuration files